happytodev/typhoon/README.md

     }
 ```

+Save the `composer.json` file and run `composer update`

-If you don't add above require block in your `composer.json` file, you can install the package via composer:
+Alternatively, if you don't add above require block in your `composer.json` file, you can install the package via composer:

 ```bash
 composer require ryangjchandler/filament-navigation=dev-main